-For more news from the Oakes Community Hospital please visit our News Page.
+For more news from the CHI Oakes Hospital please visit our News Page.

 Recognizing the need for high-quality rural health care and increasing demand for trained professionals, Oakes Community Hospital has announced that it is once again offering two $750 educational gifts to students from our service area pursuing a career in the healthcare field.

 This program is open to area high school seniors or graduates, who have enrolled or are currently enrolled, in a course of study leading to a Certificate/Diploma or academic degree in a healthcare field (may only win the award once).
 A few examples of eligible healthcare fields are Medical Lab Technology, Nursing, and Social Work.

 Applicants must be enrolled in an accredited two- or four-year college or university, vocational/technical school, a school of nursing, or an institution accredited by an appropriate state licensing health career board.

 Applications may be picked up from CHI Oakes Hospital or your school’s guidance counselor.
 Application is also available as a fillable/printable PDF.